19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 2 of 2016 wef 01/04/2015]

+[Act 34 of 2016 wef 01/04/2016]

+(11C) Despite subsections (11), (11A) and (11AB), the following provisions apply in determining the amount of deductions under subsection (7) to be allowed to the acquiring company for all qualifying acquisitions of ordinary shares in target companies whose dates of acquisition fall within one basis period of the acquiring company, if the qualifying acquisitions in that basis period include at least one acquisition mentioned in subsection (4)(a) or (c) or subsection (4A)(a), (c) or (e) that is made before 1 April 2016, and at least one acquisition mentioned in subsection (4A)(a) and (c) that is made on or after 1 April 2016:

+(a) where the sum of the following (called in this subsection X) exceeds $5 million:

+(i) the sum of the amounts determined by the following formulae in respect of those acquisitions which are acquisitions mentioned in subsection (4):

+(A) “0.05 × A” in subsection (8);

+(B) “0.05 × B” in subsection (9);

+(C) “0.05 × D” in subsection (10);

+(ii) the sum of the amounts determined by the following formulae in respect of those acquisitions which are acquisitions mentioned in subsection (11AA):

+(A) “0.25 × A” in subsection (8A);

+(B) “0.25 × B” in subsection (9A);

+(C) “0.25 × D” in subsection (10A),

+the excess is to be disregarded for the purposes of the deduction to be allowed under this section in respect of those acquisitions;

+(b) where the sum of the amounts (called in this subsection Y) determined by the following formulae in respect of those acquisitions which are acquisitions mentioned in subsection (11AC):

+(i) “0.25 × A” in subsection (8A);

+(ii) “0.25 × B” in subsection (9A);

+(iii) “0.25 × D” in subsection (10A);

+exceeds $10 million, the excess is to be disregarded for the purposes of the deduction to be allowed under this section in respect of those acquisitions;

+(c) despite paragraphs (a) and (b), where the sum of X and Y exceeds $10 million, the excess is to be disregarded for the purposes of the deduction to be allowed under this section for all of the acquisitions mentioned in those paragraphs.

+[Act 34 of 2016 wef 01/04/2016]

-(12) For the purposes of subsections (8), (8A), (9), (9A), (10), (10A), (11), (11A) and (11B), the amount of any consideration paid for any qualifying acquisition that comprises shares in the acquiring company, is the market value of the shares in the acquiring company as at the date of the acquisition of the shares and, if it is not possible to determine such value, the net asset value of those shares in the acquiring company at the end of its accounting period immediately before the date of the acquisition of those shares.
+(12) For the purposes of subsections (8), (8A), (9), (9A), (10), (10A), (11), (11A), (11B) and (11C), the amount of any consideration paid for any qualifying acquisition that comprises shares in the acquiring company, is the market value of the shares in the acquiring company as at the date of the acquisition of the shares and, if it is not possible to determine such value, the net asset value of those shares in the acquiring company at the end of its accounting period immediately before the date of the acquisition of those shares.

 [29/2010]

 [Act 2 of 2016 wef 01/04/2015]

+[Act 34 of 2016 wef 01/04/2016]

 (13) Despite subsections (8), (8A), (9), (9A), (10) and (10A), where any amount of “A” referred to in subsection (8) or (8A), “B” referred to in subsection (9) or (9A), or “D” referred to in subsection (10) or (10A), that is paid by the acquiring company or the acquiring subsidiary, as the case may be, in respect of any qualifying acquisition is greater than the amount which would have been paid if the acquiring company or the acquiring subsidiary, as the case may be, were unrelated to the shareholders in the target company, the first-mentioned amount shall be substituted with the second-mentioned amount, and any question regarding the quantum of the second-mentioned amount shall be determined by the Comptroller.